-7 of the Most Common Contact and Call Center Outsourcing Issues
+7 Common Contact and Call Center Outsourcing Issues

-Many CFO and CIOs looking for cost-effective, efficient solutions for their greatest business challenges turn to outsourcing administrative, call center and back-office functions.
-When a company identifies a BPO partner, they must develop a relationship that enables the outsourcing provider to seamlessly oversee day-to-day tasks with the same level of expertise and quality as their internal teams.
-BPO partners collaborate closely with companies to implement innovative strategies to achieve their goals, whether those are cutting costs or providing comprehensive, high-quality customer service and tech support to their clients.
+When a company identifies a BPO partner, they need to develop a relationship that enables the outsourcing provider to seamlessly oversee day-to-day tasks with the same level of expertise and quality as their internal teams.
+BPO partners collaborate closely with companies to implement innovative strategies to achieve their goals, usually cutting costs and providing comprehensive, high-quality customer service or tech support to their clients.

 Choosing the Right BPO Partner Takes Time and Effort

 CFOs and CIOs who spend a bit more time on the bidding process have fewer problems after services are initiated.
-According to research from Deloitte, 28% of companies with outsourcing partners said they could have avoided certain issues by understanding the value of a Request for Information (RFI).
-An RFI is used to evaluate how the outsourcing agency will provide a platform to deliver quality service.
-Consider it a useful tool to help you narrow down your choices to only those BPO providers who have the potential to meet your needs.
-Be thorough while negotiating expectations and as a general guideline, remember that most companies take 6 to 12 months to find the right BPO provider.
-This is a significant investment of both time and resources, so take your time, do your research thoroughly, and choose carefully.
+According to research from Deloitte, 28 percent of companies with outsourcing partners said they could have avoided certain issues by understanding the value of a Request for Information (RFI).
+An RFI is used to evaluate how a vendor, in this case an outsourcing partner, will provide a platform to deliver quality service.
+It’s a useful tool to help you narrow down your choices to only those BPO providers that have the potential to meet your needs.
+Be thorough while negotiating expectations, and as a general guideline, remember that most companies take six to 12 months to find the right BPO provider.
+This is a significant investment of both time and resources, so take your time, research thoroughly and choose carefully.

-Familiarizing yourself with the ten most common contact and call center outsourcing issues will help you ask all the important questions during the vetting process.
-Addressing each of these ten items below will ensure you choose the best BPO partner for your company.
+Familiarizing yourself with these common contact and call center outsourcing issues will help you ask all the important questions during the vetting process.
+And addressing each of them will ensure you choose the best BPO partner for your company.

 1. Difficulty Communicating Business Needs and Goals

-During the vetting process, evaluate if the provider is asking the right questions and if they listen and show in their proposal and presentations that they understand your business challenges.
-Ask for the details on their communication and escalation processes as well.
+During the vetting process, evaluate whether the provider is asking the right questions.
+Are they listening?
+In their proposal and presentations, do they understand your business challenges?
+Ask for details on their communication and escalation processes, as well.

-The best BPO partners will work with you to evaluate performance, provide a clear path to meeting milestones, and will have effective communication strategies in place.
+The best BPO partners will work with you to evaluate performance and provide a clear path to meeting milestones.
+They will have effective communication strategies already in place.